jaroxe/uppercase_keywords/README.md

 Automatically uppercase the keywords in a .sql file

 ## Instructions
-keywords.txt contains the list of keywords one wishes to uppercase.
+keywords.txt contains the list of possible keywords one wishes to uppercase.
-Place the uppercase_keywords.py, kewyords.txt and the .sql file you wish to uppercase in the same directory.
+Place uppercase_keywords.py, kewyords.txt and the .sql file you wish to uppercase in the same directory.

 Navigate to this directory in the console and type the following: